 - The sub-category #1A Sustainable covers sustainable investments with environmental or social objectives.
-The minimum share is 25% - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.
-The minimum share is N/A (results as the difference from #1(min.
-50%) #1A(min.
-25%).
+The minimum share is 0% - The sub-category #1B Other E/S characteristics covers investments aligned with the environmental or social characteristics that do not qualify as sustainable investments.

-[include note only for the financial products referred to in Article 6, first paragraph, of Regulation (EU) 2020/852
+[include note only for the financial products referred to in Article 6 , first paragraph, of Regulation (EU) 2020/852